 Another place that deserves attention in any Chiang Dao guide is Chiang Dao Cave (Tham Chiang Dao).

 Located at the base of Doi Chiang Dao, this cave system runs deep into the limestone mountain itself.
-For centuries it has been used as both a religious site and a place of quiet meditation.
-Inside, a network of chambers opens gradually into the mountain, many illuminated with shrines, others narrow and dark where visitors rely on local guides carrying lanterns.
+As highlighted in this Chiang Dao guide, it has been used for centuries as both a religious site and a place of quiet meditation.
+Inside, a network of chambers opens gradually into the mountain—some illuminated with shrines, others narrow and dark where visitors rely on local guides carrying lanterns.

 Near the entrance, the cave is an underground temple.
 Buddha statues sit between stalactites and stalagmites that have slowly formed over thousands of years.
 Small shrines are placed naturally among the rock formations, giving the space a calm, devotional atmosphere rather than the feeling of a typical tourist attraction.